 [Read: Why something feels off in your relationship and what to do about it]

-You can learn how to fix a toxic relationship, but it requires a lot of hard work and desire to self reflect and communicate with your partner.
+You can learn how to fix a toxic relationship, but it requires a lot of hard work and a desire to self-reflect and communicate with your partner.

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.